The Centre for Philosophy and Critical Thought, Goldsmiths University of London

 This module introduces students to key concepts and texts in modern European philosophy, taking the question of subjectivity as its guiding thread.

-The first half of the module explores, in their historical sequence, some of the most influential understandings of the subject, and of the possibilities and limitations of knowledge, produced by modern philosophy.
-Beginning with a critical exploration of the way in which René Descartes’ ‘Cogito ergo sum’ (I think therefore I am) has been seen as the inauguration of modern philosophy, we will investigate different ways of posing the problem of the knowing subject: the empiricism of John Locke and David Hume, the critical philosophy of Immanuel Kant, the dialectical phenomenology of spirit of G.W.F.
-Hegel and the contradiction between faith and knowledge in the thought of Søren Kierkegaard.
-Through a close consideration of these philosophers, students will be introduced to key notions in philosophy: epistemology, ontology, phenomenology, critique, and the distinction between the empirical and the transcendental.
-Each session will also consider contemporary perspectives on these modern authors.
+The module explores, in more or less historical sequence, some of the most influential understandings of the subject, and of the possibilities and limitations of knowledge, produced by modern philosophy.
+Beginning with a critical exploration of the way in which René Descartes’ ‘Cogito ergo sum’ (I think therefore I am) has been seen as the inauguration of modern philosophy, we investigate different ways of posing the problem of the knowing subject: Spinoza’s affirmation of there being only one substance, the empiricism of John Locke and David Hume and the critical philosophy of Immanuel Kant.
+In the latter part of the course, we then turn to some profound challenges to dominant models of knowledge and subjectivity, formulated in the late 19th and throughout the 20th and 21st century: Hegel and Marx’s attempts of undoing the neat separation between subject and world; Friedrich Nietzsche’s assault on the very notion of the subject; Foucault’s rejection of an essential self in the name of its historical constitution; Walter Mignolo’s and others’ decolonial challenge to the very idea of a universal and simultaneously neutral ‘knower’ of ‘the’ world; and finally Luce Irigaray’s feminist turn against the masculinist subject of philosophy.
+Through a close consideration of these philosophers, students are introduced to key notions and sub-fields in philosophy: epistemology, ontology, phenomenology, critique, and the distinction between the empirical and the transcendental – as well as the political and social repercussions of seemingly abstract philosophical debates.

-Aesthetics (based in CCS)
+Aesthetics (based in ECW)